 With downloads on board, subscribers can now download TV show episodes (even an entire series) and then watch offline without an internet connection.

-The major caveat to this is downloads are only available to No Ads plan subscribers.
+The major caveat to this is downloads are only available with the No Ads plan.
 This makes downloads one of the newer major differences between the two plans.
 The standard subscription is only for streaming, while the No Ads plan is for streaming and downloading.

 Standard and No Ads plans compared

 Although you now know the different plans that are on offer, sometimes it can help to visually see the differences between the two plans.